-How do you develop a human-like autonomous driving system that would drive a 200+ mile journey across the UK, through live traffic and in natural conditions?
+The ten member HumanDrive consortium has an ambitious target; to develop a human-like autonomous driving system that will drive a 200+ mile journey across the UK, through live traffic and in natural conditions.
+This 30-month project is part funded by the Centre for Connected and Autonomous Vehicles (CCAV) via Innovate UK and will finish in late 2019.

-We ran the most complex autonomously controlled journey yet attempted in the UK, with the aim of successfully demonstrating a live traffic, end-to-end journey in a variety of settings, including country roads, A-roads and motorways.
+The most complex autonomously controlled journey yet attempted in the UK, the HumanDrive project will develop a prototype Connected and Autonomous Vehicle (CAV) with the aim of successfully demonstrating a live traffic, end-to-end journey in a variety of settings, including country roads, A-roads and motorways.

 Challenge

-One of the most significant and innovative aspects of the project was the development of an advanced vehicle control system, designed to allow the vehicle to emulate a ‘natural’ human driving style using machine learning.
-Before the car was introduced to UK roads, the system was developed and subjected to a robust testing process using a range of facilities, including simulation, hardware in the loop, private test track and small sections of public roads.
+One of the most significant and innovative aspects of the project will be the development of an advanced vehicle control system, designed to allow the vehicle to emulate a ‘natural’ human driving style using machine learning.
+Before the car is introduced to UK roads, the system will be developed and subjected to a robust testing process using a range of facilities, including simulation, hardware in the loop, private test track and small sections of public roads.

 Solution